If you’re planning your first time visit to Paris, then you are probably thinking about what to do, what to expect, when to go and where to stay.

 Best Hotels In Paris For First Time Visitors

-- 3-star: the Hotel Auberge Flora, also called La Finca, is in the Bastille area.
+3-star: the La Finca Hôtel & Spa is in the Bastille area.
 The rooms are small but it is comfortable, with friendly staff and has everything you need.
 They have a bar downstairs and they offer a simple, affordable breakfast in the morning.

 The Last Word